adnida/nucon-biblio/README.md

 ## Concepts

+- Double Loop learning, a central idea in process improvement in organizations.
+[Double Loop Learning in Organizations](https://hbr.org/1977/09/double-loop-learning-in-organizations).
 - Causes of defects and their costs.
 [Defects and Defects Costs in Construction](http://publications.lib.chalmers.se/records/fulltext/201455/local_201455.pdf).
 Josephson, 1998.
 - Rework gives 43% variance in cost performance.
 [Make-or-Break During Production: Shedding Light on Change-Orders, Rework and Contractors Margin in Construction](https://www.researchgate.net/profile/Peter_Love2/publication/328138314_Make-or-Break_During_Production_Shedding_Light_on_Change-Orders_Rework_and_Contractors_Margin_in_Construction/links/5bbc09e7299bf1049b75e10b/Make-or-Break-During-Production-Shedding-Light-on-Change-Orders-Rework-and-Contractors-Margin-in-Construction.pdf).
 Love, 2018.
 - The importance of organizational learning in construction.
 [Total quality management and the learning organization: a dialogue for change in construction](sci-hub.tw/10.1080/014461900370681).
 Love, 2010.